Director of Clinical Training

 - Adhere to all confidentiality requirements.

-- Assume other faculty duties as assigned by the department chair.
+- Other faculty duties as assigned by department chair.

-- Ability to successfully manage multiple projects with multiple deadlines.
+- Ability to manage multiple projects with multiple deadlines while meeting or exceeding expectations.

-- Ability to develop and maintain constructive and cooperative working relationships with others.
+- Ability to develop constructive and cooperative working relationships with others, and maintain them over time.

 - Ability to communicate ideas and information effectively in both verbal and written form.